What is the dispute all about?

 Over the years, the WTO has ruled that both sides unfairly subsidized their aircraft makers.

-Last year, the WTO's appeals body upheld a 2016 ruling that the EU had supported Airbus with subsidized loans for the development of new aircraft — the A380 superjumbo and the A350 twin aisle jet.
-The world body also found that the loans which were repayable on delivery amounted to illegal assistance.
+In 2018, the WTO's appeals body upheld a 2016 ruling that the EU had supported Airbus with subsidized loans for the development of new aircraft — the A380 superjumbo and the A350 twin-aisle jet.
+The world body also found that the loans, which were repayable on delivery, amounted to illegal assistance.

 Can a truce be reached?